APeanot/Data-Science-Bootcamp-8/README.md

-# Data Science Bootcamp 8 by DataRockie
+# Data Science Projects

 Hi,
-This is my archive for keeping all of my data-related projects with the codes for data analytics: R, SQLite, Python, and Machine Learning.
+This is my archive for keeping all of my data-related projects and stuff with the codes for data analytics: R, SQLite, Python, and Machine Learning.
+I have studied from 'Data Science Bootcamp 8 by DataRockie'

 ## Data Science Knowledge
 "Data Science Bootcamp" provides knowledge in data field for analytics in many topics,